ICMP ping

 ICMP.MaxPingTime(target)

-Maximum ICMP ping response time from target for last minute.
+Maximum ICMP ping response time from target for the last minute.

 ICMP.MinPingTime(target)

-Minimum ICMP ping response time from target for last minute.
+Minimum ICMP ping response time from target for the last minute.

 ICMP.CumulativeMaxPingTime(target)